-The owner or operator of each RECLAIM NO_x source and former RECLAIM NO_x source subject to Rule 1135 shall comply with SCAQMD Rule 2012 - Requirements for Monitoring, Reporting, and Recordkeeping for Oxides of Nitrogen (NO_x) Emissions to demonstrate compliance with the NOx emissions limits of this rule, excluding the following:
+The owner or operator of each former RECLAIM NO_x source subject to Rule 1135 shall comply with SCAQMD Rule 2012 - Requirements for Monitoring, Reporting, and Recordkeeping for Oxides of Nitrogen (NO_x) Emissions to demonstrate compliance with the NOx emissions limits of this rule, excluding the following:

-- (A) Paragraphs (c)(3) through (c)(8), reporting and Super Compliant facilities; - (B) Subparagraphs (d)(2)(B) through (d)(2)(E), reporting and emission factors; - (C) Subdivisions (e), NO_x Process Units; - (D) Paragraphs (g)(5) through (g)(8), reporting; - (E) Paragraphs (h)(1), (h)(2), and (h)(4) through (h)(6), reporting and mass emissions;
+- (A) Paragraphs (c)(3) through (c)(8), reporting and Super Compliant facilities; - (B) Subparagraphs (d)(2)(B) through (d)(2)(E), reporting and emission factors; - (C) Subdivisions (e), NO_x Process Units; - (D) Paragraphs (g)(5) through (g)(8), reporting; - (E) Paragraphs (h)(1), (h)(2), and (h)(4) through (h)(6), reporting and mass emissions; - (F) Subdivisions (k) and (l), Exemptions and Appeals; and - (G) Reported Data and Transmitting/Reporting Frequency requirements from Appendix A - "Protocol for Monitoring, Reporting and Recordkeeping for Oxides of Nitrogen (NO_x) Emissions."

+(3) Non-RECLAIM NO_x Source

+The owner or operator of a non-RECLAIM NO_x source subject to Rule 1135 shall comply with the following provisions to demonstrate compliance with the NO_x emissions limits of this rule:

+- (A) 40 CFR Part 75 and calculating NOx in ppmv pursuant to SCAQMD Rule 218 Continuous Emission Monitoring; or - (B) SCAQMD Rule 218 Continuous Emission Monitoring.

+(4) City of Glendale

+The City of Glendale or any of its successors shall demonstrate compliance with paragraph (d)(6) and calculate NOx emissions rate in pounds per net Megawatt-Hour or NOx emissions cap in pounds of NOx per day and tons of NOx per calendar year as established in their approved Continuous Emission Monitoring System (CEMS) Plan.

+(5) Diesel Internal Combustion Engines

-(F) Subdivisions (k) and (l), Exemptions and Appeals; and (G) Reported Data and Transmitting/Reporting Frequency requirements from Appendix A - "Protocol for Monitoring, Reporting and Recordkeeping for Oxides of Nitrogen (NO x) Emissions."
-(3) Non-F RECLAIM NO x Source The o wner or operator of a non-RECLAIM NO x source subject to Rule 1135 shall compl y with the following provisions to demonstrate compliance with the NOx emissi ions limits of this rule: (A) Comply with 40 CFR Part 75 and calculate NOx in ppmv pursuant to SCAQMD Rule 218 - Continuous Emission Monitoring; or (B) SCAQMD Rule 218 - Continuous Emission Monitoring.
-(4) City o f Glendale The C City of Glendale or any of its successors shall demonstrate compliance with paragi raph (d)(6) and calculate NOx emissions rate in pounds per net Megawatt- Hour or NOx emissions cap in pounds of NOx per day and tons of NOx per calenc lar year as established in their approved Continuous Emission Monitoring Syster n (CEMS) Plan.
-(5) Intern al Combustion Engines Located on Santa Catalina Island wner or operator of each internal combustion engine electric generating unit comply with the following provisions: (A) Demonstrate compliance with the carbon monoxide and volatile organic compound emissions limits of this rule pursuant to Rule 1110.2 - Emissions from Gaseous- and Liquid-Fueled Engines subdivisions (f) - Monitoring, Testing, Recordkeeping and Reporting and (g) - Test Methods.
-(B) Conduct yearly source test for particulate matter emissions according to SCAQMD Method 5.1 - Determination of Particulate Matter Emissions from Stationary Sources Using a Wet Impingement Train or SCAQMD Method 5.2 - Determination of Particulate Matter Emissions from Stationary Sources using Heated Probe and Filter to demonstrate compliance with the particulate matter emission limit.
-The yearly emission limit shall be defined as a period of twelve consecutive months determined on a rolling basis with a new twelve month period beginning on the first day of each calendar month on the first day of each calendar month.
+The owner or operator of each diesel internal combustion engine electric generating unit shall comply with the following provisions:

+- (A) Demonstrate compliance with the carbon monoxide and volatile organic compound emissions limits of this rule pursuant to Rule 1110.2 Emissions from Gaseous- and Liquid-Fueled Engines subdivisions (f) Monitoring, Testing, Recordkeeping and Reporting and (g) Test Methods; and - (B) Conduct yearly source test for particulate matter emissions according to SCAQMD Method 5.1 Determination of Particulate Matter Emissions from Stationary Sources Using a Wet Impingement Train or SCAQMD Method 5.2 Determination of Particulate Matter Emissions from Stationary Sources using Heated Probe and Filter to demonstrate compliance with the particulate matter emission limit.
+The yearly emission limit shall be defined as a period of twelve consecutive months determined on a rolling basis with a new twelve month period beginning on the first day of each calendar month.